Novorossiysk: History

 During the rest of the 19th century, Novorossiysk developed rapidly.
 It was granted city status in 1866 and became the capital of the Novorossiysk Okrug and Black Sea Governorate, the smallest in the Russian Empire, in 1896.
 In December 1905, the city was the seat of the short-lived Novorossiysk Republic.
-From 26 August 1918 until 27 March 1920, the city was used as the principal center of Denikin's White Army during the Russian Civil War.
+From August 26, 1918, until March 27, 1920, the city was used as the principal center of Denikin's White Army during the Russian Civil War.
 Denikin's South Russian Government was moved to Crimea and many Whites escaped from Novorossiysk to Constantinople during the Evacuation of Novorossiysk (1920), with the help of Allied warships.

-During World War II, most of the city was occupied by the German and Romanian Armies on 10 September 1942.
-A small unit of Soviet sailors defended one part of the city, known as Malaya Zemlya, for 225 days beginning on 4 February 1943, and the town was liberated by the Red Army on September 16, 1943.
+During World War II, most of the city was occupied by the German and Romanian Armies on September 10, 1942.
+A small unit of Soviet sailors defended one part of the city, known as Malaya Zemlya, for 225 days beginning on February 4, 1943, and the town was liberated by the Red Army on September 16, 1943.
 The heroic defense of the port by the sailors allowed the Soviets to retain possession of the city's bay, which prevented the Axis from using the port for supply shipments.
 Novorossiysk was awarded the title Hero City in 1973.

 In 1960, the town was commemorated in Dmitri Shostakovich's work Novorossiysk Chimes, the Flame of Eternal Glory (Opus 111b).

 In 2003, President Vladimir Putin signed a decree setting up a naval base for the Black Sea Fleet in Novorossiysk.
-Russia has allocated 12.3 billion rubles (about $480 million) for the construction of the new base between 2007 and 2012.
-The construction of other facilities and infrastructure at the base, including units for coastal troops, aviation and logistics, will continue beyond 2012.
-Russia planned to move the Black Sea Fleet with 80 warships and its headquarters from Sevastopol to Novorossiysk base in 2020.
+Russia allocated 12.3 billion rubles (about $480 million) for the construction of the new base between 2007 and 2012.
+The construction of other facilities and infrastructure at the base, including units for coastal troops, aviation and logistics, continued after 2012.
+Russia planned to move the Black Sea Fleet with 80 warships and its headquarters from Sevastopol to the Novorossiysk base in 2020.

 The Russian lease on port facilities in Sevastopol, which, though the main base of Russia's Black Sea Fleet, was part of Ukraine, was set to expire in 2017.
-Ukraine was reported to be planning to not renew the lease; however, in April 2010 the Russian and Ukrainian presidents signed an agreement to extend the lease by twenty-five years, with an option of further extension of five years after the new term expires.
-However, in 2014, Crimea was occupied by the Russian Armed Forces during the 2014 Crimean crisis and as such the question of renewing the lease does not immediately arise while Crimea remains de facto part of the territory of the Russian Federation.
+Ukraine was reported to be planning not to renew the lease; however, in April 2010 the Russian and Ukrainian presidents signed an agreement to extend the lease by twenty-five years, with an option of further extension of five years after the new term expires.
+However, in 2014, Crimea was militarily occupied by the Russian Armed Forces during the 2014 Crimean crisis in February.
+Crimea was annexed by the Russian Federation in March 2014, and as such the question of the lease became moot.